jaybharadia/Clipboard/README.md

 2. Paste from history
 3. Clear all history
 4. Remove selected item from history
-5. Cycle all copied items to paste without picking
+5. Cycle all copied items for pasting without picking one by one

 ## Keyboard Shortcuts